viafanasyev/ast-builder/README.md

     * ast-math.h, ast-math.cpp : Definition and implementation of mathematical functions for AST;
     * ast-optimizers.h, ast-optimizers.cpp : Definition and implementation of AST optimizers;
     * tokenizer.h, tokenizer.cpp : Definition and implementation of tokens and tokenizer functions;
+    * recursive_parser.h, recursive_parser.cpp : Definition and implementation of recursive parser;
+    * SyntaxError.h, SyntaxError.cpp : Definition and implementation of exception that is thrown on syntax error;
     * main.cpp : Entry point for the program.

 * test/ : Tests and testing library